Soneliem/Useful-ValorantAPI-Info/README.md

 # Useful Valorant API Info
-Useful links, resources and code snippets related to Valorants Unofficial API.
+Useful links, resources and code snippets related to Valorant's Unofficial API.
 If you want your app, website or service added, either make a PR yourself or send me a message so I can add it manually.

 <!-- ## Table Of Contents
   * [General Information](#general-information)